aninair1905/DynaBARN/README.md

 * Matplotlib
 * SciPy
 ## Using this repository
-After cloning this repository onto your computer, create a folder called "plugins" in the same directory.
+After cloning this repository onto your computer, create two folders called "plugins" and "worlds" in the same directory.